A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

 - The Equality Act protects you from discrimination when you:

-- Public authorities have an additional duty to eliminate discrimination and promote equality of opportunity, called the public sector equality duty.
+- Public authorities have an extra duty to eliminate discrimination and promote equality of opportunity.
+This is called the public sector equality duty.

 - There are short timescales for taking a legal claim if you believe that someone has discriminated against you.
 If you can, try to get legal advice before starting a claim.